A unifying approach to tropicalization: Rational points

 \subsection{The affine topology}

+Let $k$ be an ordered blueprint.
+An \emph{ordered blue $k$-algebra} is an ordered blueprint $B$ together with a morphism $k\to B$, which is called the \emph{structure morphism of $B$}.
+A morphism of ordered blue $k$-algebras $B$ and $C$ is a morphism $f:B\to C$ of ordered blueprints that commutes with the structure morphisms $k\to B$ and $k\to C$.
+We denote the category of ordered blue $k$-algebras by $\Alg_k^\ob$.

-Let $k$ be an ordered blueprint and $T$ an \emph{ordered blue $k$-algebra}, which is an ordered blueprint together with a morphism $k\to T$.
-We assume that $T$ is a global ordered blueprint and that it is equipped with a topology, which, a priori, we do not assume to satisfy any compatibility with the structure of $T$ as an ordered blueprint.
+Let $k$ be an ordered blueprint and $T$ an {ordered blue $k$-algebra} that is equipped with a topology, which is not assumed to satisfy any compatibility with the structure of $T$ as an ordered blueprint.

 Let $B$ be an ordered blue $k$-algebra and $h_B(T)=\Hom_k(B,T)$ the set of $k$-linear morphisms.
 The \emph{affine topology for $h_B(T)$} is the compact-open topology where we consider $B$ as a discrete ordered blueprint.
 Since the compact subsets of $B$ are precisely the finite subsets, the compact-open topology on $h_B(T)$ is generated by open subsets of the form $U_{a,V}=\{f:B\to T|f(a)\in V\}$ where $a\in B$ and $V\subset T$ is an open subset.
 In other words, the affine topology on $h_B(T)$ is the coarsest topology such that the maps